Basildon: Shopping

 located in each of the communities.

 Festival Leisure Park

 Festival Leisure Park is a trading leisure park located in the north of Basildon and owned by Aviva.
-The Festival Leisure Park, includes 15 restaurants, a bowling and arcade centre, a family and entertainment centre with play frame and dodgem car track, two hotels, a bar, a sixteen screen Cineworld cinema, two health clubs and a nightclub called Unit 7.
+The Festival Leisure Park, includes 15 restaurants, a bowling and arcade centre, a family and entertainment centre with play frame and dodgem car track, two hotels, a bar, a sixteen screen Cineworld cinema and two health clubs.
 The Festival Leisure Park is colloquially known as "Bas Vegas".
 The name originated from a proposed Casino development on the site.
 The site was previously home to the Aquatels park which hosted a zoo, ski slope and golf range that opened in 1972, which was replaced in 1982 by a conference venue called the Festival Hall which was home to the MFI World Matchplay darts championship.